mattorresag/aeskins/README.md

-This is a studying project using Aeskins company as a mockup.
+This is a study project using Aeskins company as a mockup.